Many or all companies we feature compensate us. Compensation and editorial

 A reverse mortgage allows you to borrow against your home’s equity if you’re at least 62 years old.
 This minimum age requirement exists because reverse mortgages are designed to help seniors supplement their retirement incomes.

-You don’t need to make monthly payments, but you’re responsible for keeping up with your property taxes and maintenance to ensure the home stays in good condition.
+You’re not required to make monthly payments, but you’re still responsible for keeping up with your property taxes and maintenance to ensure the home stays in good condition.

 Here are the pros and cons of a reverse mortgage: